-If you don't know or want to verify the name of the disk before you detach it, follow these steps.
+If you don't know the name of the disk or want to verify it before you detach it, follow these steps.

 Azure automatically assigns a name to the disk when you attach it.
 The name consists of the cloud service name, the virtual machine name, and a number.